edusebass/Backend_/README.md

 # Backend

-This respository contains about the backend fro the web
+This respository contains about the backend from the web

 ---